 - Heat the remaining tablespoon of olive oil in a non-stick skillet over medium-high heat.
 Dry the chicken with paper towels and sprinkle the skin side with a little sea salt.
 Place skin side down and cook until the skin is crispy and brown.
 Work in batches if needed.

 - Once the potatoes begin to soften, remove the casserole from the oven and pour the cheesy cauliflower sauce over the top.
 Add the kale and mix well.
-Nestle the chicken thighs into the casserole and bake until the potatoes are soft and the chicken is cooked
+Nestle the chicken thighs into the casserole and bake until the potatoes are soft and the chicken is cooked through, about 20 minutes.

 - Sprinkle the red onions over the top during the last few minutes of cooking.